 Thinking about starting your own archive?

-Get to know the key areas to consider when setting up an archive.
+Get to know the key areas to consider when setting up and organising an archive.
 See examples of a range of archives and learn how archives have changed since the advent of the digital age.

 Course Format